ianpleasance/home-assistant-alexa-webhook/README.md

 Consult a configuration file hosted on the OpenResty proxy to determine the correct HTTP method (GET or POST) and path.

-Send the final HTTP request, including a JSON payload for parameters, to the OpenResty proxy.
+Send the final HTTP request, including a JSON payload for any parameters, to the OpenResty proxy.

 Read the response from the proxy and provide a friendly voice response back to the user.